-- ii.
-Other employees with a professional license requiring confidentiality who are functioning within the scope of that license or certification and their university employment. - a) For example, a physician with a dual appointment as a clinician and professor would be required to report instances of Sexual Harassment of which they become aware in the scope of their employment as a professor, but must keep such information confidential and privileged if learned in the scope of their duties as a physician unless there is a mandatory reporting requirement under state law. - G. Corrective action may be taken against any individual who has a duty to report and who fails to respond in a manner consistent with the provisions of applicable laws, regulations, policies, and procedures. - V. REPORTING ALLEGATIONS OF SEXUAL HARASSMENT - A. Any person may report sexual harassment.
+V. REPORTING ALLEGATIONS OF SEXUAL HARASSMENT

+- A. Any person may report sexual harassment.
 By way example, this includes: - i.
 Students - ii.
 Employees - iii.
 Parents - iv.
 Any University Community member or other individual who is directly involved in, observes, or reasonably believes that Sexual Harassment may have occurred. - B. Reports can be made to the Title IX Coordinator in the following ways: - i.
 In-Person: Chinworth Building, Student Life Office - ii.
-Virtually: Manchester University Microsoft Teams/Manchester University Zoom - iii.
+Virtually: Manchester University Microsoft Teams - iii.
 ReportIT http://forms.manchester.edu/title9 - iv.
+Phone: 260-982-5721

-Phone: 260-982-5721 - v.
-Email: aigoetcheus@manchester.edu - C. Making a report to Manchester University and to law enforcement are mutually exclusive events.
+- v.
+Email: EJWEbb@manchester.edu - C. Making a report to Manchester University and to law enforcement are mutually exclusive events.
 Making a report to the University does not preclude the individual from filing a report of a crime with law enforcement nor does it extend time limits that may apply in criminal processes.
 Filing a report with law enforcement is not a prerequisite of making a report with the University.
 However, individuals may request assistance from the Title IX Coordinator or designee to notify law enforcement.

+Agency Contact Information

+University Safety North Manchester Campus Ext.
+5999

+260-982-5999

-Agency University Safety North Manchester Campus Contact Information Ext.
-5999 260-982-5999 Address: Clark Computer Center North Manchester Police Department 911 Address: 709 W Main St, North Manchester, IN 46962 Non-Emergency-Phone: (260) 982-855 Fort Wayne Campus/Parkview Security 260-266-1800 Fort Wayne Police Department 911 Address: 1 E Main St 108, Fort Wayne, IN 46803 Non-Emergency-Phone: (260) 427-1222
+Address: Clark Computer Center

+North Manchester Police Department 911

+Address: 709 W Main St, North Manchester, IN 46962

+Non-Emergency-Phone: (260) 982-855

+Fort Wayne Campus/Parkview Security 260-266-1800

+Fort Wayne Police Department 911

+Address: 1 E Main St 108, Fort Wayne, IN 46803

+Non-Emergency-Phone: (260) 427-1222